The social purpose gap

 Climate change is one of the most important issues facing the natural resources sector.
 At a time when younger generations are looking for more from their employers, how can the industry attract and retain talent to help meet the challenges ahead?

-“In order to bridge the talent gap, natural resources organizations will need to not only align more closely with ESG and sustainable objectives, but develop an achievable roadmap that extends beyond compliance,” said Stephen Payne, Advisory Partner, Energy and Natural Resources Leader at BDO Canada.
+“In order to bridge the talent gap, natural resources organizations will need to not only align more closely with sustainable objectives, but develop an achievable roadmap that extends beyond compliance,” said Stephen Payne, Advisory Partner, Energy and Natural Resources Leader at BDO Canada.

 To attract Gen Z workers, the natural resources industry must dispel the misconceptions that are turning students away and highlight how Gen Z can help build foundations for more sustainable energy future.